protontypes/open-sustainable-technology/README.md

 - [cdsapi](https://github.com/ecmwf/cdsapi) - Python API to access the Copernicus Climate Data Store.
 - [PRISM](https://github.com/ropensci/prism) - Download data from the Oregon PRISM climate data project.
 - [climaemet](https://github.com/rOpenSpain/climaemet) - An interface to download the climatic data of the Spanish Meteorological Agency directly from R using their API and create scientific graphs.
-- [Climate Data Store Toolbox](https://cds.climate.copernicus.eu/toolbox/doc/index.html) - Dive into this wealth of information about the Earth's past, present and future climate.
 - [Climsight](https://github.com/CliDyn/climsight) - A next-generation climate information system that uses large language models alongside high-resolution climate model data, scientific literature, and diverse databases to deliver accurate, localized, and context-aware climate assessments.
 - [chirps](https://github.com/ropensci/chirps) - A quasi-global high-resolution rainfall data set, which incorporates satellite imagery and in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
 - [ClimateSERVpy](https://github.com/SERVIR/ClimateSERVpy) - Enables access to the ClimateSERV API where many types of climate data can be subset by area of interest, and time range, then either downloaded as tif, or NetCDf files, or the data can be statistically processed to render json values or csv.